Skip to content

 Success probability and expected cycle count — individual fertility factors determine actual cycles needed.
 Egg freezing alternatives which have different cost structures.
 Surrogacy costs if needed (often 100,000-150,000+).
 Donor egg costs (10,000-20,000 per cycle on top of IVF).
 Pre-implantation genetic testing (3,000-5,000).
 Financing options including fertility loans and clinic payment plans.
 Travel to specialty clinics.
 Lost wages from treatment time.
 The calculator covers base treatment; complex fertility journeys require broader budget planning.

-Common IVF Cost Planning Mistakes
+Patterns Commonly Observed in IVF Cost Planning

 Planning for one cycle when statistics suggest likely 2-3 needed.
 Not confirming insurance coverage details — some plans cover diagnosis only not treatment, or medications only not procedures.
 Ignoring medication costs which are often underestimated.
 Not budgeting for testing and monitoring costs.
 Not setting aside reserve for possible donor eggs or other complications.
 Planning only current cycle without considering total financial runway across attempts.
 The calculator projects realistic totals so savings planning matches likely need.